 Reviewed by Annabel

-In her third book, Helen Scales tuns her attention to another branch of the marine tree of life.
-She began with the small genus of seahorses in Poseidon’s Steed; her second book, Spirals in Time (reviewed here), described the large and varied world of seashells and molluscs – the second largest phylum of invertebrates.
+In her third book, Helen Scales tuns her attention to another branch of the marine tree of life with each book.
+She began with the small genus of seahorses; her second book, Spirals in Time (reviewed here), described the large and varied world of molluscs – the second largest phylum of invertebrates.
 For her third book she moves across into the world of backboned sea creatures – fish.

-After an introduction in which Scales (what a good name for an ichthyologist!) gives us a brief tour of some of her experiences with fish, the first chapter proper delves into the history of ichthyology through the ages.
-She goes to the rare books room at Cambridge University Library, to view early tomes about fish, and some of the illustrations are reproduced in monochrome here.
+After an introduction in which Scales (what a good name for an ichthyologist!) gives us a brief tour of her experiences with fish, the first chapter proper delves into the history of ichthyology through the ages, complete with some lovely illustrations of sea monsters.

-The first problem we have though with this large phylum is to define the term ‘fish’, because fish do not belong to what is known as a ‘monophyletic group’, the fish family tree has a second branch to it:
+The first problem we have though is to define the term ‘fish’, because fish are not a monophyletic group, the fish family tree has a second branch to it:

 Strictly speaking, if we insist on sticking to the rules of taxonomy, humans are fish together with all the other land-dwelling tetrapods.

 Yes, we all came from the sea!
 However, this book is only concerned with the fish that, ‘stayed behind and carried on evolving and doing their own things underwater.’

 The next chapter looks at the fish family tree and its twelve groupings in more detail, from the largest group, the Teleosts, which count goldfish and tuna in their numbers,down to the most ancient slime-producing hagfish, via sturgeon, gars, coelocanths, sharks and rays.